What it costs to refinance your home loan

-When you apply for a home loan, a title search is performed in order to get the legal details of the property you are taking out the loan for.
+When you apply for a home loan, a title search is performed (usually by your new lender) in order to get the legal details of the property you are taking out the loan for.
 It is necessary in order to discover any hidden concerns about the property (e.g. encumbrances, caveats) that need to be resolved.

-Priority Notices are lodged with the Land Registry and are used to give notice to the rest of the world about pending transactions that will affect the title of a property.
+Priority Notices are lodged with the Land Registry and are used to give notice to anyone interested about pending transactions that will affect the title of a property.
 They protect your interests by essentially allowing you to call “dibs” on that property.
 In NSW, QLD, and VIC you are required to lodge a Priority Notice when refinancing a home loan.

 This is a fee you pay to your settlement agent or conveyancing lawyer (on top of any other fees they charge) for their services.
 At Tic:Toc we use a digital conveyancer who charge lower settlement fees for online settlements, but we also offer non-digital settlements if you feel like going old school.